Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 Close to: dining streets, parks, easy connections

-Good to know: Solli plass can be lively on weekends
+Good to know: Solli plass can be lively on weekends, quieter nearby

 Ideal stay length: 2–5 nights